sitespeedio/sitespeed.io/README.md

 * create your own post task that will get the result from the analyze and do whatever you want with it (store to a database, create new reports etc)

 Check the [changelog](CHANGELOG.md) for the latest changes.

+You can test the [online version](https://run.sitespeed.io/) to get a feeling of what you can do.

 Install
 =============